Domestic Dreamboat

 • 1 Tablespoon minced fresh chives

-• 1 ounce goat cheese, crumbled
+• 1 ounce goat cheese crumbled

-• 2 Tablespoons hazelnuts, toasted, skinned, and coarsely chopped
+• 2 Tablespoons hazelnuts toasted, skinned, and coarsely chopped

 Instructions

-• Remove foil and continue to cook for 8 more minutes, stirring beans halfway through.
+• Remove the foil and continue to cook for 8 more minutes, stirring beans halfway through.
 Beans should be spotty brown when done.

 Nutrition